 Why dogs need meat in their diet

-What this feeing insects to farm animals does highlight is the reverse of what is happening in the dog food industry.
-In the farm animals world of chickens and cows, these animals are inherently herbivores, they should not be forced to eat meat in any quantities if you don’t won’t to burden their digestive systems and try and force a man made evolution on these animals.
+What this feeing insect to farm animals does highlight is the reverse of what is happening in the dog food industry.
+In the farm animals world of chickens and cows, these animals are inherently herbivores, they should not be forced to eat meat in any quantities if you don’t want to burden their digestive systems and try and force a man made evolution on these animals.

 THE SAME argument goes for domestic dogs.
 Domestic dogs are carnivores and should eat meat.
-Just because manufactures find it much cheaper to force your dog to eat a mainly herbivore diet (80% grain) does not mean that you should go along with their financial goals of company profits.
+Just because manufacturers find it much cheaper to force your dog to eat the main herbivore diet (80% grain) does not mean that you should go along with their financial goals of company profits.

 2. You can feed a carnivore dog grains and vegetables (manufactured dog food) but is it good for them?
 NO.